coreboot/coreboot/Documentation/flash_tutorial/int_flashrom.md

 ## Using flashrom
 This method does only work on Linux, if it isn't locked down.
-You may also need to boot with 'iomem=relaxed' in the kernel command line if CONFIG_IO_STRICT_DEVMEM is set.
+You may also need to boot with `iomem=relaxed` in the kernel command line if CONFIG_IO_STRICT_DEVMEM is set.